-Some of us have had ideas for personalized LEGO creations such as our home, a customized vehicle, a favorite TV show spaceship, a historical building and it’s fun to think that we can turn those dreams into reality and actually build them using our favorite LEGO bricks.
-However, some of us don’t know where to start, what techniques and pieces to use, what scale to work on and all the other details that come with a customized LEGO creation.
+Some of us have had ideas for personalized LEGO creations such as our home, a customized vehicle, a favorite TV show spaceship, or a historical building and it’s fun to think that we can turn those dreams into reality and actually build them using our favorite LEGO bricks.
+However, some of us don’t know where to start, what techniques and pieces to use, what scale to work on, and all the other details that come with a customized LEGO creation.
 This is where LEGO Commission Work comes in!

 This is where custom LEGO digital designers come in.
 There are some individuals or teams that actually design customized creations for people which we often call commissioned works/projects.
 Although each designer has their own specialty and way of designing digital LEGO creations, the main goal is to turn the ideas of the clients into digital forms and generate instructions and parts lists utilizing existing LEGO pieces and practical building techniques.